aklump/manual-test/examples/test.md

 ---
 ## Test Scenario

-Searching from the homepage returns relevent results.
+Searching from the homepage returns relevant results.

 ## Pre-Conditions